cepko33/whatcd-api/README.md

 ### Rate limited

+This library is rate limited to 5 requests per 10 seconds as specified by the WhatCD API documentation.
+So if you notice a few fast requests and sometimes a slow one, its probably waiting on rate limiting.

 # API

 `what.action(action=string, parameters=object)`: Low level method to perform any action as described in the WhatCD API documentation.